voschezang/coding-handbook/systems-management.md

+**Changing the Technology**

+Changing a process or adapting a new technology may disrupt a system.
+In order to implement the change as optimally, the system will have to be re-adjusted.
+In order to decide which components to adapt, ask the following questions:

+- What <u>limitation</u> are you tackling?
+    - What is the benefit of the new technology?
+    - How will it improve our system?
+- Which <u>rules</u> have been in place to manage this limitation? *These have to be updated...*
+- What are the <u>consequences</u> of those rules and policies? *They can go...*

+A few examples:

+- Agility: *The introduction of an [MRP](https://en.wikipedia.org/wiki/Material_requirements_planning) system will improve estimation and planning.
+Previously these calculations were done manually, which was time-consuming and thus expensive.
+As a result, this was done in large batches.
+Due to their large impact, these batches were verified thoroughly and changing them was forbidden.*
+- Inventory: *Due to slow switchovers, production of a specific product is done in large batches.
+We compete on price by providing discounts based on the size of batches.
+In order to control delivery times, we have to maintain a high inventory in every region.*
+- Efficiency: *This communication technology will allow us to communicate (or ship) within hours.
+Currently there is no awareness of the quantitive state of our different production centers.
+Hence, we don't know the exact demand of each state.
+This uncertainty was countered by a strategy of over-production: i.e. by maximizing resource utilization.*

 ### Efficiency

 Optimizations based on the current process.
 This is based by adjusting components within a chain.
 This excludes radical changes to the chain itself.